Skip to main content

 • San Jose peptide and recovery clinics around Santana Row, Los Gatos, and Willow Glen typically run $300 to $800 per month per peptide, plus a $150 to $400 consult and often baseline labs; local NAD+ IV sessions commonly run in the $600-plus range.

-• PeRx telehealth peptide therapy starts at $175 per month, all-inclusive of the medication, the California-licensed provider review, and overnight refrigerated shipping.
+• PeRx telehealth peptide therapy starts at $199 per month, all-inclusive: the medication, a California-licensed provider review, and overnight refrigerated shipping.

-• PeRx requires no labs to start and ships ready-to-use vials.
-HSA and FSA cards frequently work with a valid prescription, which matters for the South Bay tech-benefits crowd.
-Adults 21 and older only.
+• Lab work depends on the peptide, but most require no labs to start, and HSA/FSA cards frequently work with a valid prescription, which matters in the benefits-heavy South Bay.

 Quick Facts